deepdoctection/deepdoctection/docs/manual/install.md

 You can run on PyTorch with a CPU only.
 For Tensorflow a GPU is required.

 If you only want to run some Tensorpack models, Tensorflow >= 2.4.1 will suffice.
-Tensorpack has been developed for TF1, models however run on TF2 as well by using tf.compat.v1.
+Tensorpack has been developed for TF1, models however runs on TF2 as well by using tf.compat.v1.
 This is not ideal, however transferring all Tensorpack features into a TF2 framework will take a significant amount of work and will not be the top priority.

 The code has been tested on Ubuntu 20.04.
-Functions not involving a GPU have also been tested on MacOS.
+Functions not involving a GPU have also been tested on macOS.

 In many applications Tesseract is used to ocr documents.
 Check the [installation](https://github.com/tesseract-ocr/tesseract) instruction.